Getting Help With Scans

 Scanning is as much art as it is science and it will take practice to get comfortable with it.
 The best way to learn is to experiment as much as possible.
 You can find many ways to accomplish the same general task with slightly different results.
 However, if you are having problems, we have many resources that may help.

 - the in-depth user guide for our powerful stock screening tool, the Scan Engine.
 We particularly recommend the Troubleshooting Scans section if you are struggling with writing a specific scan.

-- an easy-to-follow tutorial that will teach you everything you need to know to create and run advanced technical scans.
+- eight easy-to-follow tutorials that will teach you everything you need to know to create and run advanced technical scans.

 - we currently offer seven instructional videos covering various aspects of scanning, from planning to syntax to troubleshooting.